balazstth/test0002-react/README.txt

 This little application was made in response to this challenge: https://github.com/keriati/george-fx-test

-This is my first ever app with React.
+It is my first ever app with React.
 I put up an arbitrary time limit for the dev duration: together with the research it must not be longer than two days.
 The solution is feature-complete, with no test coverage in this timeframe.

 LIVE DEMO: >>> https://balazstth.github.io/test0002-react/ <<<